MarinaWinkler/OpenScienceLinks/README.md

 # OpenScienceLinks
-Collection of links to helpful Open Science resources and tools.
+Collection of links to helpful Open Science resources and tools with short descriptions.
 Please feel free to add more.

 # 1. Open Access
   * Are you looking for an Open Access journal in your research field?
 Search the directory of over 10.000 Open Access journals: [DOAJ](https://doaj.org)